-Scott Peterson Honored with T.W.
-Anderson Award for Outstanding Lay Ministry
+Scott Peterson Honored for Outstanding Lay Ministry

 On Friday, June 28, 2024, Scott A. Peterson of First Covenant Church in Grand Rapids, Michigan, was awarded the Theodore W. Anderson Award for outstanding lay ministry during the 138th Annual Meeting of the Evangelical Covenant Church in Covington, Kentucky.
 The award is named after the only layperson to serve as president of the Covenant, a role Anderson held for 25 years.